Uclusion/uclusion-blog/_posts/2020-11-14-autonomous.md

 The idea behind autonomous teamwork is that employees are highly trained professionals whose productivity depends on *being able to focus*.

-Accordingly any meetings or focus breaking communication should be used as an absolute last resort.
+## Accordingly any meetings or focus breaking communication should be used sparingly.

 The below table captures an example of autonomous teamwork applied to Scrum as defined by the [Scrum guide](https://www.scrumguides.org/scrum-guide.html#sprint-planning).
 Their definition of product backlog is